jayqi/reprexlite/README.md

 list(zip(*grid))
 ```

 The magic accepts the same inline option flags as the CLI.
-Use the line magic `%reprex` (single-`%`) to print out help.
+Use the line magic `%reprex` (note single `%`) to print out help.
 See the [documentation](https://jayqi.github.io/reprexlite/ipython-jupyter-magic/) for more details.